-It is located between Lascahobas and Belladere in the central plateau, about one in a half hour West of the Dominican Republic.
+This is one of the places where we offer our services and It is located between Lascahobas and Belladere in the 'plateau central' department, about one in a half hour West of the Dominican Republic.
 It is very rural and is composed of housing clusters over a wide area similar to our county system here in the states.
 The last census estimated that the area has about 80,000 residences.

 The village is very quiet with a tropical setting, an average temperature of 85 degrees Fahrenheit, and a humidity level which is typically lower because of the mountainous region.
 Infrastructure such as sanitation, electricity and paved roads do not exist.

 The people are very friendly but poor.
 Many of the villagers work in agriculture but without the proper knowledge to lift them above the poverty level.
 There are other categories of jobs such as: construction, tailors, and small businesses such as village square markets and roadside stands, none of which pays well.